chenchih/Env_Setup_Note/Terminal/ohmyzsh_mac/Readme.md

 ### install iterm2
-you can [download](https://iterm2.com/downloads.html) iterms manual, or with below command:
+you can [download](https://iterm2.com/downloads.html) iterm2 and install manual, or with below command which download and install:
 ```
 brew install --cask iterm2
 ```